McNichols Sports Arena: Concerts

 Parts of U2's half-live rockumentary Rattle and Hum, came from two concerts filmed in the arena on the third leg of the band's Joshua Tree Tour in November 1987.
 The recordings notably included Bono's famous "Fuck the revolution!" speech during "Sunday Bloody Sunday", featured in the accompanying film.

 Jethro Tull played the arena from 1976 to 1980.

 Def Leppard recorded one of their shows here in February 1988 and released it as Live: In the Round, in Your Face.

-Pop star Michael Jackson performed 3 consecutive sold-out shows in front of 40,251 people during his Bad World Tour on March 24 and 25, & 26, 1988.
+Pop star Michael Jackson performed 3 consecutive sold-out shows in front of 40,251 people during his Bad World Tour on March 24, 25 and 26, 1988.

 Pop star Prince made a stop here on July 3, 1986, while on his Parade Tour.

 The bonus tracks on Stevie Ray Vaughan & Double Trouble's album In Step, including "The House is Rockin’" (Live), "Let Me Love You Baby" (Live), "Texas Flood" (Live), and "Life Without You" (Live) were recorded on November 29, 1989, at McNichols Sports Arena.

 Depeche Mode held a concert for its Devotional Tour at the arena on November 2, 1993.
 Following the performance, keyboardist Martin Gore was arrested by local police and fined $50 for disturbing the peace when holding a loud party in his hotel room.

 The first Ultimate Fighting Championship (UFC) event UFC 1 was held on November 12, 1993.

-Phish performed and recorded their show, on November 17, 1997, which was later released as a live album, entitled Live Phish Volume 11.
+Phish performed and recorded their show on November 17, 1997, which was later released as a live album entitled Live Phish Volume 11.

 ZZ Top performed at the venue's final concert on September 12, 1999.
 They were also the first rock band to play the arena on August 27, 1975.

 Steve Miller Band and Bachman-Turner Overdrive played McNichols in 1978.

 Rush played McNichols a few times, one occasion being March 1, 1980.

 On Halloween, 1976, Black Sabbath, Heart and Boston played to a huge standing room only crowd in McNichols.

 ZZ Top played on August 1, 1976, under the Colorado Sun-Day #2 event.
 When BOC dropped out, the concert was moved from Mile High Stadium to McNichols Arena.
 Then the Outlaws were added to the billing.
 The night of the concert, the Outlaws did not show, due to some illness, so ZZ Top started early and played for at least three hours.